Top 7 Mistakes When Selling a Property

 Do not cut corners with the advertising you invest in your property.
 Nowadays, most buyers use the internet to search for properties.
 As such, the most important element of an online listing are its photos.
 Use a variety of photos to showcase the different elements your property has to offer.
 If you only post photos of one area, buyers may get suspicious that you have something to hide.
 Remember, buyers are especially keen to see wet areas (i.e. bathroom and kitchen) of the home before inspecting your property, as these are the most expensive to renovate.

 3 – The Price is Right

-A bit of research never hurt anyone, right?
-A key factor in selling property is setting a fair and realistic sale price.
-Too high and your property will languish on the market.
-Too low and you could lose out on some serious profits.
-Doing some simple market research will guide you in setting the right asking price.
+One major factor to consider when selling property is setting a fair and realistic sale price.
+If you set it too high, your property could languish on the market.
+However, setting it too low could see you losing out on some serious profit.
+Be proactive in doing simple market research, such as comparing the sale prices of similar, recently sold homes in your suburb.
+This research will guide you in setting the right asking price.

-If you think staying impartial will be difficult, ask some trusted friends to point out their objective opinions ahead of your Open for Inspections.
-This will help give you a reality check before facing your potential buyers.
+Keep an open mind to comments you may receive.
+For example, if you overhear a buyer planning to re-do the kitchen, take pride in knowing they see value in your space.
+If you think staying impartial will be difficult, ask trusted family or friends to point out their unbiased opinions before hosting Open for Inspections.
+This exercise will give you a helpful reality check before facing potential buyers.

 7 – Keep Your Ducks in a Row